 The INTERMEDIATE student can use and understand a variety of language functions to give and ask for information, narrate events and describe things, people and places.
 He/she can communicate effectively in writing, though the written language produced will be recognizably non-native.

-The UPPER INTERMEDIATE student can communicate effectively in English and could hold a meaningful conversation with a native speaker.
+The UPPER INTERMEDIATE student can communicate effectively and could hold a meaningful conversation with a native speaker.
 He/she has no significant comprehension problems.

 Written language produced is beginning to resemble native speaker production.
 Students who have reached this level have our recommendation to take the Cambridge First Certificate examination (or other language course exam which you are studying).

 ADVANCED & PROFICIENCY

 The ADVANCED student has reached a level of English (or other language course which you are studying) which not all learners can aspire to.
 He/she has mastered all the essential grammatical forms of the language and needs only to develop a more sophisticated vocabulary.

 Written language-though it may still display lapses due to mother tongue interference-is effective and appropriate to type.
 Students who have reached this level have our recommendation to take Cambridge CAE or, for the most advanced, the Cambridge Proficiency examination (or other language course exam which you are studying).